netidx/netidx/README.md

-netidx is like DNS for program values.
+Netidx is like DNS for program values.
 With netidx you can name individual values in your program, and other programs can find and subscribe to those values securely over the network.